A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

-Kosmas et al.\ \citep{kosmas2020interdicting} defines MFNIP-R as the following.
-Given a network $G = (N,A)$ with source node $s$, sink node $t$, set of restructure-able arcs $A^R$, and node and arc capacities $u: N \cup A \cup A^R \rightarrow \mathbb{R}_{\ge 0}$, let $Y$ be the set of feasible interdiction plans and let $Z(y)$ be the set of feasible restructurings dependent on the chosen interdiction plan.
+\cite{kosmas2020interdicting} defines MFNIP-R as the following.
+Given a network $G = (N,A)$ with source node $s$, sink node $t$, set of restructurable arcs $A^R$, and node and arc capacities $u: N \cup A \cup A^R \rightarrow \mathbb{R}_{\ge 0}$, let $Y$ be the set of feasible interdiction plans and let $Z(y)$ be the set of feasible restructurings dependent on the chosen interdiction plan.
 First, the attacker chooses an interdiction plan $y \in Y$, setting the capacity of the interdicted nodes to $0$.
-Next, the defender chooses a restructuring plan $z \in Z(y)$ to add arcs to the network, increasing their capacity from $0$.
+Next, the defender chooses a restructuring plan $z \in Z(y)$ to add arcs to the network, increasing their capacity from $0$ to pre-specified values $u_z$.
 Lastly, the defender operates the network to maximize flow through the network.
+We note that, contrary to standard max flow network interdiction models, the model of \cite{kosmas2020interdicting} interdicts nodes instead of arcs, representing the removal of a participant in the network, rather than the connections between participants.
+An equivalency between node interdiction and arc interdiction has previously been demonstrated in \citep{malaviya2012multi}.